1. Business Litigation Attorney Washington D.C. Understanding the Client’S Position

 A comprehensive review of the transfer agreement and closing documents allowed the attorney to confirm that every contractual element was satisfied by the client.

-In D.C. contract disputes, verifying performance is essential because a party seeking damages must demonstrate compliance with their own obligations.
+In D.C.
+Contract disputes, verifying performance is essential because a party seeking damages must demonstrate compliance with their own obligations.

 The attorney structured a clear narrative: the seller delivered the entire business, and the buyer failed to pay.